Is The Tide Finally Turning For The North American Manufacture Industry?

-But rather than give up in frustration or give in and have his production moved offshore, like many other North American manufacturers have done, he decided to tighten his belt and stick to his guns.
+But rather than give up in frustration or give in and have his production moved offshore as many other North American manufacturers have done, he decided to tighten his belt and stick to his guns.
 His decision was prompted to some extent by stories that he was hearing of failed products made offshore and he believed that, in the long run, the quality of the “Made in America” products that his company produced would prevail.

 And that is exactly what happened.
-By consistently producing a high quality product and being innovative and smart in terms of keeping costs in check, his company is busier now than it ever was.
+By consistently producing a high-quality product and being innovative and smart in terms of keeping costs in check, his company is busier now than it ever was.

 Inferior Metals Can Be A Self-Perpetuating Problem.

 You might wonder why this story would be of interest to those of us in the scrap metal industry.
-Well, it’s because the fact is that we have been seeing an increasing amount of downgraded product.
+Well, it’s because the fact is that we have been seeing an increasing amount of downgraded products.
 It can be difficult to tell by visual inspection if, for example, the brass we are looking at has been made offshore.
 It may look like a better grade brass casting (C-Metal) or red brass but because it essentially contains no tin, its value is the same as (lower grade) yellow brass.

 Even more alarming is the fact that this situation is not confined to brass.
-We see it with stainless steel and other types of material including even insulated wire.
+We see it with stainless steel and other types of material including even insulated wire. scrap metal prices

-Opportunity Is Knocking For North American Manufacturers
+Opportunity Is Knocking On North American Manufacturers

 All of this is very tantalizing for our own manufacturers as it hints, dare we say even indicates, that we may have reached some kind of turning point whereby outsourcing is less attractive – at least for some products.